mbjarland/lein-git-version/README.md

  :ahead?    ;; Is the head ahead by more than 0 commits :ref       ;; The full current ref
  :ref-short ;; The "short" current ref
+ :branch    ;; The name of the current branch
  :dirty?    ;; Optional.
 Boolean.
 Are there un-committed changes.
  :message   ;; Optional.
 The last commit message when clean.
  :timestamp ;; Optional.
 The last commit date when clean.